4lw4y5l0s3r/SMAKSAB-LAB/DeconstruCT.F/Forensic/Gibberfish/README.md

-# This Repository contains the Gibberfish file of challenges writeup
+# The repository contains the Gibberfish file attachments and writeup